Rapid Transit: Indy to Lawrence!

 How much will the construction of the Purple Line cost?

-Construction of the Red Line is budgeted for a $140M.
+Construction of the Purple Line is budgeted for a $140M.

 How is Purple Line construction being paid for?